Category: music

 Media Monitor: RNZ Reports Firetruck Breakdown, Earthquake

 Radio New Zealand is reporting that a firetruck broke down while fighting a blaze in Kumeū.
-It said this is another in a series of breakdowns in Auckland's firefighting heavy aerial appliances.
-RNZ also said that more than 7000 people…
+Additionally, a magnitude 4.8 earthquake struck in the center of the country.

 -